Swotboysandy/vitXdilemma/README.md

 ---

+## 🔴 Live Demo

+Check out the live app here: **[https://vit-xdilemma.vercel.app/](https://vit-xdilemma.vercel.app/)**

+---

+## 👋 Note

+I built this project for myself to actually get some studying done (ironic, I know).
+But if this helps you in any way or if you just like the project, **please Star this repo!** ⭐

+---

 ## 🎯 Features (that you'll use once and forget)

 - **250+ Quiz Questions** — Because rote learning is still a thing